javers/javers.github.io/documentation/getting-started/index.md

 **Please note** that Javers 7.10+ is compatible with Spring Boot 4, so all Javers Spring integration modules require **Java 17**.

-These starters integrate Javers seamlessly with your existing Spring Boot configuration.
+Javers Spring Boot starters integrate seamlessly with your existing Spring Boot configuration.
 They provide sensible defaults and automatically create the Javers instance as a Spring bean.
 You can start using Javers immediately with little to no additional configuration.